 - Make sure medication profiles are up to date.

-- Florida law allows pharmacists to dispense a 30-day supply in the areas or counties affected by an emergency order so long as the drug isn't a Schedule II
+- Florida law allows pharmacists to dispense a 30-day supply in the areas or counties affected by an emergency order so long as the drug isn't a Schedule II substance.

-of the date upon which the prescription had most recently been filled.
+upon which the prescription had most recently been filled.